skoolkid/skoolkit/sphinx/source/commands.rst

     --force          Force playback when an unsupported machine is detected.
     --fps FPS        Run at this many frames per second (default: 50).
 0 means maximum speed.
+    -I, --ini p=v    Set the value of the configuration parameter 'p' to 'v'.
+                     This option may be used multiple times.
     --map FILE       Log addresses of executed instructions to a file.
     --no-screen      Run without a screen.
     --python         Use the pure Python Z80 simulator.